-Since we were going home for the holidays and planned to stay with family we decided to drop it off in Jacksonville and have it taken care of while we were not living in it during December.
-Unfortunately the place we left it for 3 weeks did not do anything to fix it.
+Since we were going home for the holidays and planned to stay with family we decided to drop it off at our selling dealer Dick Gore’s RV World in Jacksonville and have it taken care of while we were not living in it during December.
+Unfortunately even though we left it for 3 weeks, Dick Gore’s did not do anything to fix it.
 Once we moved back into it in January we knew we now had to deal with the hassle of finding some place else to have it repaired while we are also living in it again.

 We tried to have it repaired in Tampa, but that service center didn’t get around to it either.
 After talking with some other RV’ing friends about similar experiences we were starting to think that all RV dealers have terrible customer service when it comes to repairs.

 Finally we found Dixie RV in Hammond, LA.
 If any of my RV’ing friends ever need something repaired, I would highly recommend Dixie RV.
 They were awesome!
 They have restored our faith in RV service centers. 🙂 From the moment we checked in, everything was handled smoothly and efficiently.
 I heard from my service contact regularly throughout the week to inform me of the progress.
 We also had some other items taken care of while we were there and they completed everything perfectly.

 I also would like to say that our RV manufacturer, Heartland RV was amazing!
 The rep that I worked with was so helpful with finding a place to get this taken care of.
 By this time the RV was out of warranty, but he covered all the repairs anyway because we did try to get it fixed in December while it was still under warranty.
 He even took care of some other things that should have been fixed in December.
 I am thankful that Heartland stands behind their product and takes care of their customers.